Auto-annotation API

 By default, new annotations will be appended to the old ones.
 Use clear_existing=True to remove old annotations instead.

 If a detection function declares a label that has no matching label in the task, then by default, BadFunctionError is raised, and auto-annotation is aborted.
 If you use allow_unmatched_label=True, then such labels will be ignored, and any shapes referring to them will be dropped.
-Same logic applies to sub-label IDs.
+Same logic applies to sublabels and attributes.

 It’s possible to pass a custom confidence threshold to the function via the conf_threshold parameter.

-annotate_task will raise a BadFunctionError exception if it detects that the function violated the AA function protocol.
+annotate_task will raise a BadFunctionError exception if it detects that the function violated the detection function protocol.

 Predefined AA functions

-This layer includes several predefined AA functions.
+This layer includes several predefined detection functions.
 You can use them as-is, or as a base on which to build your own.

 Each function is implemented as a module to allow usage via the CLI auto-annotate command.
 Therefore, in order to use it from the SDK, you’ll need to import the corresponding module.